Thule Pulse Review

 Ease of Use

-We are huge fans of how easy it is to install or remove this cargo box.
+Our first testing metric for the Thule Pulse focused on convenience and user-friendliness.
+The bulk of the score for this metric is based on the effort it takes to remove or install this cargo carrier on most cars, but we also looked at how easy the lid is to open and close and how much work it is to load or unload gear.
+The Pulse did decently well; we are definitely fans of how easy it is to install and remove this cargo box.
 It uses Thule quick-clamps for a tool-free install.
 This process usually only took us 5-10 minutes, with the hardest part being simply lifting the cargo box into position, particularly on taller vehicles.
 That said, this box is one of the lighest 16 cubic feet capacity boxes we have tested at 36 pounds.

-It also isn't quite as easy to open or close this cargo carrier, as it just has the smallest molded protrusion to act as a handle.
-However, the lid does open and close smoothly and there are included straps for securing your gear in place, using the integrated brackets on the four quick clamps.
+That said, the clamps are slightly different than those found on the top-tier Thule models, as there is no indicator on the clamps that you have tightened them sufficiently.
+The top-tier models will audibly click when they are tightened with sufficient torque.
+It also isn't quite as easy to open or close the Pulse as it just has the smallest molded protrusion to act as a handle.
+However, the lid does open and close smoothly, and there are included straps for securing your gear in place, using the integrated brackets on the four quick clamps.

-However, our biggest complaint with the Pulse when it comes to ease of use is the fact that it can only be accessed from the passenger side of the vehicle.
+Our biggest complaint with the Pulse is that it can only be accessed from the vehicle's passenger side.
 While this isn't a huge problem, especially when you have the established habit of always going to that side of the car to get your gear, we did find ourselves missing the added flexibility of a dual-opening cargo box.

-While the Pulse does have some sleek lines, it is essentially a large matte black box on the roof of your car.
+Our fourth and final metric focused on the overall aesthetics of each cargo carrier, as just about everyone cares about style at least a little.
+Overall, we found the Pulse to be pretty plain in the looks department.
+It does have some sleek lines but is essentially a large matte black box on the roof of your car.
 It's not available in any other colors or styles but it at least doesn't clash with the appearance of most automobiles in our opinion.
 The textured finish can make it seem a bit cheap though.

 Ad-free.
 Influence-free.
 Powered by Testing.